Skip Navigation

 Build Behavior

-$ mvn -B -DskipTests clean dependency:list install
+./mvnw -B -DskipTests clean dependency:list install

 Environment Variables

-• JAVA_HOME: the location of the JDK install directory
+• JAVA_HOME: the JDK install directory

-• LD_LIBRARY_PATH: the location of the JDK shared libraries
+• LD_LIBRARY_PATH: the JDK shared libraries directory

 JAVA_TOOL_OPTIONS

-web: java -Xms150M -jar target/myapp.jar
+web: java -Xmx512m -jar target/myapp.jar

 Adjusting Environment for a Dyno Size